NivlacSeugirdor/PhD/README.md

      - [1] Folder Prizes with Gamma, Normal and Uniform distributions:

           .
-Has 5 spreadsheets with the values referring to the prizes used in the construction of the instances gene- rated for the PCTBP-II.
+Has 5 spreadsheets with the values referring to the prizes used in the construction of the instances gene- rated for the TDOP model.
 They are arranged as follows:

                 * First.ods: Prizes for the instances with suffix "a";